toxuin/RedisDesktopManager/README.md

 I will not silence you for discussion about how to build a .dmg from latest code as if it would be a piracy (it is, in fact, not a piracy.
 Code is under LGPL).
 Freely discuss this matter in Issues.

 I will gladly accept all pull requests to improve automated binary production.
-If you want to make changes to software itself, please contribute to the original repo, author would appreciate that (also, you'd get that bloody subscription for free for a week or so).
+If you want to make changes to software itself, please contribute to the original repo, author would appreciate that (also, you'd get that bloody subscription for free for a year or so).

 You can also contribute build instructions to the wiki of this repo.